cander2/apix-ig/input/pagecontent/workflowoverview.md

   - All submissions must use HTTPS and OAuth 2.0 or SMART-on-FHIR authentication.
   - The server validates that the authenticated sender matches the `Task.requester` and that only the `Task.owner` can process the task.

-For detailed resource constraints, see the [RECON Task Profile](https://build.fhir.org/ig/cander2/recon-ig/StructureDefinition-recon-task.html), [RECON Provenance Profile](https://build.fhir.org/ig/cander2/recon-ig/StructureDefinition-recon-provenance.html), and [RECON Organization Profile](https://build.fhir.org/ig/cander2/recon-ig/StructureDefinition-recon-organization.html).
+For detailed resource constraints, see the [APIX Task Profile](https://build.fhir.org/ig/cander2/APIX-ig/StructureDefinition-APIX-task.html), [APIX Provenance Profile](https://build.fhir.org/ig/cander2/APIX-ig/StructureDefinition-APIX-provenance.html), and [APIX Organization Profile](https://build.fhir.org/ig/cander2/APIX-ig/StructureDefinition-APIX-organization.html).

 ### Security and Privacy